solana-labs/solana/docs/src/developing/on-chain-programs/overview.md

 if the program doesn't use that functionality.
 If the program violates the stack size at runtime, an `AccessViolation` error will be reported.

-BPF stack frames occupy a virtual address range starting at 0x200000000.
+SBF stack frames occupy a virtual address range starting at 0x200000000.

 ## Call Depth